 - Display in the Graphical User Interface - Query in the Command Line Interface show signal-contact 1 all

-Open the Basic Settings > System dialog.
 The Signal contact status frame displays the signal contact status and informs you about alarms that have occurred.
 When an alarm currently exists, the frame is highlighted.

 Displays signal contact settings for the specified signal contact.